By Dan Gifford

 But that human element that touches the emotions comes at a price.
 That price in "Charm City" is the omission of the massive corruption within the Baltimore city government and police departments that makes the drug dealing and murder seen in the film and the TV series "The Wire" possible.

-Having been a Baltimore reporter during the 1960s who personally observed the slime of its city government and police department, I know about the corruption "Charm City" left out.
+Having been a teen gofer for "Big Tommy" D'Alesandro (the city's political boss and Nancy Pelosi's father) as well as a Baltimore reporter during the 1960s, I personally observed the slime of its city government and police department.
+I know about the corruption "Charm City" left out.
 Its only reference to that was the 2017 death of Baltimore Detective Sean Suiter.
 He was shot in the head with his own gun the day before he was to testify before a grand jury investigating police corruption.
 After much secrecy under cover of bureaucracy and the refusal of the FBI to investigate, Suiter's death was ruled a suicide -- or not, according to some with intimate knowledge of the case.

 The last time I went to Baltimore was for a 1999 screening of my Oscar nominated, Emmy winning film "Waco: The Rules of Engagement" at the Charles Theater.
 If you missed it, "Waco" is about the same thing director Barbara Trent said her film, "The Panama Deception," was about when it won the 1992 Best Feature Documentary Oscar: "Your government and media lied to you."